Second annual SESBC conference

 - Paolo Mattavelli, Professor at University of Padova

-- Silvia Mucell, Associate Professor at Chalmers University of Technology
+- Silvia Muceli, Associate Professor at Chalmers University of Technology

 - Julia Matevosyan, Chief Engineer at The Energy Systems Integration Group